afcarl/Adv-Big-Data-Analytics/README.md

   ```

 2. Install all the libraries in the virtual environment from the
-`requirement.txt` file using the command:
+`requirements.txt` file using the command:
   ```bash
   $ pip install -r requirements.txt
   ```